disconsented/website/content/pages/projects.md

 #### PixelPond.io
 Infrastructure as a Service business, with custom billing software, leveraging Stripe as a payment processor.
 Written in Rust.
+Now defunct do to Cost Per Acquisition relative to turn over rates.

 # Professional

-- A virtual filesystem w/ asynchronous IO written in Rust for Cloud Native :tm: serverless PHP.
+- A distributed virtual filesystem w/ asynchronous IO written in Rust for Cloud Native :tm: serverless PHP.
-- A high performance ML daemon for AI assisted photography culling.
-Written in Rust using Tokio, Warp,TFlite & Apache.
-  TVM.
+- A Mac OS native high performance, soft real time, RAW image processing & Machine Learning Daemon written in Rust.
 - TR-069(CWMP) Server written in Golang using RethinkDB and Vue.js.

 ## Historical/Archived